napari/napari/README.md

 We're developing **napari** in the open!
 But the project is in an **alpha** stage, and there will still likely be **breaking changes** with each release.
 You can follow progress on [this repository](https://github.com/napari/napari), test out new versions as we release them, and contribute ideas and code.

 If you want to refer to our documentation, please go to [napari.org](https://www.napari.org).
+If you want to contribute to it, please refer to the *contributing* section below.

 We're working on [tutorials](https://napari.org/tutorials/), but you can also quickly get started by looking below.